wwwaylon/wwwaylon.github.io/archive/progression.md

 # Navigating Regulatory Requirements: What You Need to Know

 Biostatistics leaders play a critical role in ensuring that their analyses meet the stringent guidelines set by regulatory authorities such as the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA).
-As a Director of Biostatistics, your leadership not only drives data integrity and analysis quality but also ensures that these outputs align with the regulatory standards necessary for drug or device approval.

-## The Critical Role of Biostatistics in Regulatory Compliance

 Biostatistics is foundational in drug development, from study design through data submission.
 Regulatory bodies demand robust statistical evidence for the safety and efficacy of new treatments.
 To achieve successful submissions, biostatistics directors must ensure that all analyses comply with FDA and EMA expectations.